Last updated: May 24, 2023

-If you're a business owner, you've likely heard of registered agents and their essential role in your company's legal affairs.
+If you're a business owner or a member of an LLC, you employ a registered agent for their essential role in your company's legal affairs.

 Non Commercial registered agent checking files